xtrabyte-consulting/immunisweep-suite/Docs/ApplicationPlan.md

 - sweep bar should start hidden
 - RF On with sweep has no states to pass.

-- Mod buttons aren't choosing mod.
 - Read all to get current state of UI first

 ## Done

+- Mod buttons aren't choosing mod.
+- Sweep still not implemented.
 - PM button not togglable.
 - freq not heard
 - Modulation label buttons are off (, Mode doesn't chnage % - dBm)